You are $75 away from free shipping

 Sorry, you must log in to save an item.

-If you didn’t already know, gray hair is really on trend these days.
+If you didn’t already know, gray hair is totally on trend these days.
 Once upon a time, spotting gray hair meant immediately plucking it or scheduling a dye job to conceal your changing hair hue.
-But nowadays, it’s become more and more commonplace for those who are actually going gray—and not purposefully dyeing their hair that color—to embrace it with highlighting and lowlighting techniques that can help create depth and contrast.
+But nowadays, it’s become more and more commonplace for those who are actually going gray—and not purposefully using gray hair color—to embrace it with highlighting and lowlighting techniques that help create depth and contrast.
 And we have to say, we’re quite the fan of this hair color trend!
 Donning grey hair has become synonymous with embracing your natural beauty.
 Dig the sound of that?
 Keep reading to find out how to blend gray hair with highlights and lowlights to get the look yourself.

 When it comes to gray hair, integrating a series of highlights and lowlights can help create a mixture of natural colors for a multi-dimensional ‘do that’s full of movement.
 This modern technique allows you to embrace your grays in a stylish way!